misterbisson/scriblio/readme.txt

 Tested up to: 2.7
 Stable tag: trunk

-Scriblio (formerly WPopac) enables faceted searching and browsing features and metadata tools that turn WordPress into a library catalog, digital archive, and bibliographic discovery tool.
+Scriblio enables faceted searching/browsing features and metadata tools that turn WordPress into a library catalog or digital archive.

 == Description ==